brisberg/house-of-danger/wiki/Design.md

 House of Danger is based on the game rules from the [House of Danger](https://boardgamegeek.com/boardgame/251420/choose-your-own-adventure-house-danger) board game.

 This is a choose-your-own-adventure story game involving branching story paths, and random dice rolls to resolve encounters.
-The story itself is static, so repeated play throughs will be the same events.
+The story itself is static, so repeated playthroughs will be the same events.

 ## Twine Constructs

 It looks like the simplest way to provide passage snippet templates is to use the Widgets API.
 This allows you to define a set of widgets in a `widget` tagged passage which can be reused like a normal macro elsewhere.
-These widgets can recieve an array of arguments, making it possible to produce dynamic content.
+These widgets can receive an array of arguments, making it possible to produce dynamic content.

 ### Clue Widget